mwouts/jupytext/demo/get_started.md

 ## How does Jupytext know to do this?

-Jupytext uses notebook-level metadata to keep track of what languages are paired with a notebook.
+Jupytext uses notebook-level metadata to keep track of what formats are paired with a notebook.
 Below we'll print the metadata of this notebook so you can see what the Jupytext metadata looks like.